In Pictures: Ranveer Singh Gets Injured On Padmavati Set But What He Did Next Will Win Your Heart!

 close to the project revealed about the entire accident:

-He Hurt Himself While Shooting
+He Hurt Himself While Shooting For Padmavati

 "Ranveer hurt himself on the head while shooting for the film